Python-GIS-book/site/source/part2/chapter-08/md/00-representing-spatial-networks.md

 As we can see, now the `nodes` of our graph includes three attributes that provide information about the location of the nodes: `coords`, `x` and `y`.

-Finally, you might have noticed that the `ids` for the nodes in our graph are quite cumbersome as they basically represent the exact coordinates of the nodes.
-Luckily, it is easy to relabel the node ids into a format that is easier to use and understand, using simple integer values as the ids.
-We can do this by using the `nx.convert_node_labels_to_integers()` function as follows:
+Now as we have extracted useful coordinate information from the nodes, we can convert the node ids to be something more intuitive than these complicated coordinate tuples.
+Luckily, it is easy to relabel the node ids into simple integer values by using the `nx.convert_node_labels_to_integers()` function as follows:

 ```python
 graph = nx.convert_node_labels_to_integers(graph)